What is SMC

 SMC MANUFACTURING PROCESS

 Resins, fillers and additives are automatically weighted and mixed together.
 The colour pigments and thickeners are measured and mixed continuously with the mother paste in a computer-controlled process forming the impregnation paste.
-The impregnation paste is immediately transferred to the glass fibre or carbon fibre impregnation line.
+The impregnation paste is immediately transferred to the glass fibre impregnation line.

 The resulting sheet is then sent through a series of compaction rollers to ensure a perfect impregnation or wet out of the chopped fibre.
 At the end of the impregnation line, the sheet can be rolled up using rolls, MegaRolls or folded into boxes.